 It seems that every time a state officially launches its legal cannabis market, reports showing that emergency rooms are filling up with people who can’t handle their weed start to bombard the internet.
-This is apparently taking place right now throughout Illinois, which just rolled out its taxed and regulated pot trade at the beginning of the year.
-It is there, specifically in major cities like Chicago, where doctors are claiming an increase in ER visits due to people overdosing on weed.
+This took place earlier this year throughout Illinois, which rolled out its taxed and regulated pot trade in January.
+In Chicago, doctors claimed an increase in ER visits due to people overdosing on weed.

 The first thing to consider is this: Any report that comes out in the media suggesting that people are running to the ER because the weed got on top of them can almost always be attributed to edibles.
 We’re not going to lie, these popular pot products sold in dispensaries in states where marijuana is legal can be tricky and the source of great misery if they are not consumed correctly.

 RELATED: 4 Ways To Avoid The ER Because You Got Too High

 We’ve seen these things turn grown men into crying globs of slobber and regret, curled up in the fetal position, begging for someone to call 911 or bring them an oxygen tank.
 If you’ve never taken too much THC, there is no possible way to understand the intense anxiety that it brings.
 It can make breathing extremely difficult and mess with your senses in ways that are just plain scary.
 But there is no need for a person to go down this road if they don’t have to.

 Avoiding a panic moment is as easy as understanding dosage and timing.
 But that alone can be difficult enough to put cannabis newbies in a bad situation.
 Unlike smoking marijuana, which comes with an instant buzz, pot edibles can take a while to kick in.
 It’s nothing to be sitting around for an hour waiting to feel the effects.